My Linux tips and tricks page, Part 2.

 Creating a loopback filesystem.

-Just installed Knoppix 5.1 as my main OS on my hdd and then installed OpenSuse 10.2 to /dev/hda4.
-It installed it’s own bootloader over the existing Knoppix one, but kept the knoppix entry.
+I just installed Knoppix 5.1 as my main OS on my HDD and then installed OpenSuse 10.2 to /dev/hda4.
+It installed its own bootloader over the existing Knoppix one but kept the Knoppix entry.
 Now I have two GNU/Linux distros installed to the one machine.
-The bootloader installation was done without prompting, but worked perfectly.
+The bootloader installation was done without prompting but worked perfectly.
 Try that with Windows XP and Vista… I am very happy.
 And my rpm’s of xmms, larswm lame and mp3blaster installed perfectly in Suse.
 On my Knoppix installation, I am working at the console, with a kernel building on one, mplayer playing a CD on another and writing this on a third.
 And it works quite well indeed.
 Just type mplayer cdda:// to play an Audio CD disc with mplayer.
 Nice and easy.
 And as I said, I can use the Alt->arrow combination to change virtual consoles which is better than pressing alt-F2 for example.
 It is a much faster method of switching screens.
 Unless you are using screen, but I dislike that program.
 Mp3blaster is a good choice for playing mp3s.
 You load in your xmms playlist and play any track you want on the text console.
 I have disabled the CD sound in alsamixer and the CD still comes through.
 Totally cool.

 That is not as good as beagle, which is fast, but not the same as that excellent search application.
-A good thing about the OpenSuse 10.2 installation is that it backed up my boot sector of my hard drive to /boot on /dev/hda4 so that if I uninstall Open Suse, (not likely,) I can restore the correct boot sector on the hard drive.
+A good thing about the OpenSuse 10.2 installation is that it backed up the boot sector of my hard drive to /boot on /dev/hda4 so that if I uninstall Open Suse, (not likely,) I can restore the correct boot sector on the hard drive.
 I bet Windows 7 or Windows 8 does not have this type of feature.
 I just upgraded to Kernel 2.6.20.2 and it worked perfectly with my machine first time.
 The preemptive kernel option makes the machine faster than using the default kernel, and disabling SMP support for a single processor desktop machine makes the kernel run even faster.
-As well as optimising the kernel for size as shown below.
 Windows XP does support the digital audio extraction that I can use on Linux, so that is pretty good.

 Now I am using the OpenSUSE 10.2 Gnome 2.16.1 desktop, and I have the deskbar plugin on the top panel.
 I can instantly search my machine and find any document or application I want.
 And the CD audio works without the audio cable from the DVD drive.
 Totally cool.
 This makes it better, as I can switch off the CD sound level in alsamixer and it still works.
 Saves having the noise introduced by the CD audio cable.
 I have just tried running an old Unreal Tournament demo with wine and it ran perfectly.
 And the original Unreal.
 Very nice indeed, the Command & Conquer Tiberian sun game runs perfectly if you download the rar from the Westwood website and unpack it to your home folder and run the game.exe with Wine.